 When you add in his addiction to Twitter, prolific blogging and absolute glee of gadgets, you have a rock star with a deep-down hidden nerd inside.
-He's a secret geek who appears to have it all -- good looks, gorgeous girlfriends and an incredible musical talent.
-But as Jobs once said, he's also throwing a lot of it away.
+He’s a secret geek who appears to have it all — good looks, gorgeous girlfriends and an incredible musical talent.
+But as Jobs once said, he’s in danger of “blowing it big time, according to Rolling Stone.

 Mayer, 35, has unusual roots for blues guitarist.
 He grew up in Connecticut, where his mother was an English teacher and his father worked as a high school principal.
 And while music wasn’t a focus of his early life, he, like a lot of boys in the ’80s, loved Michael J. Fox in “Back to the Future.”
 And he wanted to play the guitar like Marty McFly.
 In fact, he was so fascinated by the instrument that when he turned 13, his father rented one for him to try.

 Shortly after starting taking guitar lessons, he became so immersed that his parents took him to see a psychiatrist, he told Rolling Stone.
-The psychiatrist said there wasn't a problem, so he continued.
+The psychiatrist didn’t find any problem, so he continued.
 Two years of hard work later, he began playing at blues bars around town.
 Then at 17, he began writing his own songs during a recovery from cardiac arrhythmia.
 Not long after, by 2000, his talent emerged and the Internet began to fuel his growing fame.